(click on missile

 at the Atlantic Missile Range (AMR), Cape Canaveral, Florida on April 20, 1955.

-The following video with narration depicts segments of the Annual Service Practice (ASP) firing conducted by Battery A, 217th Field Artillery Missile Battalion, 40th Artillery Group at WSMR of Redstone Block II tactical missile CC-2014 on 16 March 1960, one month prior to my trip to WSMR.
+The following HD video in 16:9 aspect ratio with narration depicts segments of the Annual Service Practice (ASP) firing conducted by Battery A, 217th Field Artillery Missile Battalion, 40th Artillery Group at WSMR of Redstone Block II tactical missile CC-2014 on 16 March 1960, one month prior to my trip to WSMR.
 The scenes are pretty much identical to what I witnessed in person of the Battery A, 46th Artillery Group ASP in April 1960.

 Redstone Block II Tactical Missile No. CC-2014 ASP firing